vietnd96/test-automation-fwk/README.md

 ## Introduction

-Common Test Libraries are retained by Java which can be imported to use in other test framework.<br>
+Test automation framework with rich test supporting libraries are written in Java.<br>
 This implementation is on top of some open-source libraries, utilities.
 For list of details, kindly check Insights > Dependency graph.<br>